junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They look around.

-The Doctor busies himself around a central structure that Dean's pretty sure is where all the engines and control units are -- if any of the sci-fi movies has any truth in them.
-A huge, bright pumping pillar with glass spheres vibrate up and down, making loud whirring sound -- that's the sound they heard when the whole thing just materialized itself around them.
+The Doctor busies himself around a central structure that Dean's pretty sure is where all the engines and control units are -- if any of the sci-fi movies have any truth in them.
+A huge, bright pumping pillar with glass spheres vibrates up and down, making a loud whirring sound -- that's the sound they heard when the whole thing just materialized around them.

 Dean watches the structure moving, walking slowly toward the console table and the guy running around it.
 "Do all your toys have to make funny noises?"